Ludlow Massacre: Legacy

 The massacre sparked nationwide reproach for the Rockefellers, especially in New York, where protesters demonstrated outside of the Rockefeller building in New York City.
 Protesters led by Ferrer Center anarchists Alexander Berkman and Carlo Tresca followed when Rockefeller Jr. fled 30 mi upstate to the family estate near Tarrytown.
 In early July, a failed bomb plot on the Tarrytown estate ended with a dynamite explosion in East Harlem and three dead anarchists.
 The New York City Police Department inaugurated its bomb squad within a month.
 Bomb plots continued throughout the rest of the year.

 Although the UMWA failed to win recognition from the company, the strike had a lasting effect both on conditions at the Colorado mines and on labor relations nationally.
 John D. Rockefeller Jr. engaged W. L. Mackenzie King, a labor relations expert and future Canadian Prime Minister, to help him develop reforms for the mines and towns.
 Improvements included paved roads and recreational facilities, as well as worker representation on committees dealing with working conditions, safety, health, and recreation.
 He prohibited discrimination against workers who had belonged to unions and ordered the establishment of a company union.
 The miners voted to accept the Rockefeller plan.

 Rockefeller Jr. also brought in pioneer public relations expert Ivy Lee, who warned that the Rockefellers were losing public support and developed a strategy that Rockefeller followed to repair it.
 Rockefeller had to overcome his shyness, go to Colorado to meet the miners and their families, inspect the homes and the factories, attend social events, and listen closely to the grievances.
 This was novel advice, and attracted widespread media attention.
-The Rockefellers were able both to resolve the conflict, and present a more humanized versions of their leaders.
+The Rockefellers were able both to resolve the conflict, and present a more humanized version of their leaders.